silversillu/ab-testing-best-practices/README.md

 There are various approaches one can take when building an A/B test but here's a common one.

 1. In your favorite text editor, build a "skeleton" of the test
+2. Start building the first change (in plain Javascript)
+3. Test your code in your browser developer tools (copy-paste in the console)
+4. Follow the process until all changes are implemented and everything looks OK

+### Step 3 - Upload code in the testing tool

+After writing the code in a text editor and testing it in the browser, it's time to move it into a testing tool.
+Most tools have a dedicated box for custom Javascript.

+After uploading your code, generate a preview link and test it.
+Now it's time for configuring targeting and audience rules, goals and quality assurance.

 ## Naming conventions